D-a-rt/d-art.fixed-price/ligo/d-art.art-factories/README.md

     next_serie_id: nat;
 }

-type gallery_factory_storage =
+type space_factory_storage =
 {
     permission_manager: address;
-    galleries: (admin, address) big_map;
+    spaces: (admin, address) big_map;
     metadata: (string, bytes) big_map;
 }

 ```

-The two storage are very close to each other the main difference take place in the series and gallery big_map.
+The two storage are very close to each other the main difference take place in the series and space big_map.
-Galleries can only originate one contract that will represent their galleries and on which they will be able to curate their own artists.
+Spaces can only originate one contract that will represent their spaces and on which they will be able to curate their own artists.
 On the other hand artists can originate as many as series as they want.

 ### permission_manager:
 The address of the contract responsible to manage the permission for the origination of the contracts and the administration.